jacecotton/tcds-site/pages/getting-started.md

 However, because the code is precompiled, you are limited to HTML snippets, and have no options for configuration.
 To fully integrate the Design System, we recommend [installing it as a project dependency](#local-installation).

 ## Local installation
-Installing the Design System locally gives you greater configuration options, access to Twig components, and uncompiled assets and utilities for Sass and JavaScript.
+Installing the Design System locally gives you greater configuration options, uncompiled assets, and utilities for Sass and JavaScript.
 You can then import, bundle, and compile the Design System along with your project's other code.

 ### Step 1.
 Download project files
 Download the following files, and place them in whatever directory you keep the front-end code of your project (CSS, JavaScript, etc.) This could be the root folder of your project, or, in the case of a Drupal site, a custom theme folder.